Poland’s top court rules out abortions for birth defects

 Two judges in the 13-member court did not back the majority ruling.

-The ruling came in response to a motion from right-wing lawmakers who argued that terminating a pregnancy due to fetal defects – — the most common reason cited for legal abortions in Poland – violates a constitutional provision that calls for protecting the life of every individual.
+The ruling came in response to a motion from right-wing lawmakers who argued that terminating a pregnancy due to fetal defects violated the provision of the Polish Constitution protecting the life of every individual.

 In justifying its decision, the court said there can be no protection of the dignity of an individual without the protection of life.
 The verdict was announced by the court’s president, Julia Przylebska, a loyalist of the right-wing government.

-Police guarded the court’s building as groups of pro-abortion rights and anti-abortion activists gathered outside as the verdict was announced.

-Abortion rights groups held demonstrations earlier this week and international human rights organizations had argued against further restricting abortions.
+Abortion rights groups held protests this week and international human rights organizations had argued against further restricting abortions.

 In response to the decision, Council of Europe Commissioner for Human Rights Dunja Mijatović wrote on Twitter that it was a “sad day for women’s rights.”